Day 172: Sound of the Surf

 There are new Rings, of course.
-There’s only one available for purchase with Heart Points, and as for Synthesis, you might think it’s time to move on to Silver rings, but no!
+There’s only one available for purchase with Heart Points.
+As for Synthesis, you might think it’s time to move on from Bronze rings to Silver rings, but no!
 As it happens, the next material on our list isn’t Silver but Dark Ingots.
 Hoookay, you evil bastards, let’s have a look:

-- The heart shop ring is the Knight’s Defence, a ring with both EXP Boost LV1 and Combo-Block, which allows you to use Block while attacking.
+- The heart shop ring is the Knight’s Defence, a ring with both EXP Boost LV1 and Combo-Block..

 - Moving on to Dark Ingot rings, we have the Raider’s Ring, which grants Combo-Jump and Combo-Block

 - The Thunder Charm, newest in our series of elementally-resistant Rings paired with Magic Bracer.